Reflection principle: Others

 Peter Koellner showed that a general class of reflection principles deemed "intrinsically justified" are either inconsistent or weak, in that they are consistent relative to the Erdös cardinal.
 However, there are more powerful reflection principles, which are closely related to the various large cardinal axioms.
 For almost every known large cardinal axiom there is a known reflection principle that implies it, and conversely all but the most powerful known reflection principles are implied by known large cardinal axioms.
 An example of this is the wholeness axiom, which implies the existence of super-n-huge cardinals for all finite n and its consistency is implied by an I3 rank-into-rank cardinal.

 Add an axiom saying that Ord is a Mahlo cardinal — for every closed unbounded class of ordinals C (definable by a formula with parameters), there is a regular ordinal in C. This allows one to derive the existence of strong inaccessible cardinals and much more over any ordinal.

 For arithmetic

-Reflection principles may be considered for theories of arithmetic, which are generally much weaker than ZFC.
+Reflection principles may be considered for theories of arithmetic, which are generally much weaker than $\mathsf{ZFC}$.